PAXECT-Interface/paxect-link-plugin/README.md

 </a>

+> #  PAXECT — The Universal Deterministic Bridge
+Build once, run anywhere.
+Connect all operating systems and programming languages through one reproducible, offline-first runtime.
-> 🌐 Learn more about the ecosystem: [PAXECT Universal Bridge](https://github.com/PAXECT-Interface/paxect-universal-bridge)
+🌐 Learn more about the ecosystem: [PAXECT Universal Bridge](https://github.com/PAXECT-Interface/paxect-universal-bridge)

 ---